A quick reminisce…

 Thief zone plugging

 Let’s take, for example, the case of plugging a thief zone.
 In this hypothetical situation, while drilling you encounter significant losses; local prognosis and experience suggest that there could be an additional losses zone not too far underneath.

 What do you do?
 Do you continue drilling to try to expose all the probable losses intervals?
 Or you stop drilling and try to cure the losses you are already having with a cement plug (*).

 (*) Assuming LCM has not been successful.

-From cementing point of view, the deeper you drill past the initial losses zone the lower the chances to get a single cement plug to cure the losses.
+From cementing point of view, the deeper you drill past the initial losses zone, the lower the chance to get a single cement plug to cure the losses.
 Why?

-- Curing an off-bottom losses zone with cement is less likely to be successful in a single or fewer attempts;
+- Curing an off-bottom losses zone with cement is less likely to be successful in fewer, or even a single attempt;

 - In some formations, hole enlargement is more likely, if drilling continues under severe losses past the initial losses zone.
 Hole enlargement will also lower the likelihood of success in fewer attempts; and